submariner-io/enhancements/submariner/OVN-Interconnect.md

   interface, the interface used by OVN for host networking.
 * RemoteCIDR - Specifies the list of  remote CIDRs reachable via this cluster.

-This CR will be used by the route agent pod running on the non-Gateway nodes to program OVN to send the traffic destined to remote clusters via the Submariner tunnel.
+This CR will be used by the route agent pod running on the non-Gateway node to program OVN to send the traffic destined to remote clusters via the Submariner tunnel.

 ``` go